Landsberg am Lech

-Overview
+History

+Salt road

 Landsberg is situated on the Romantic Road and is the center of the Lechrain region, the boundary region between Swabia and Bavaria.
-It is noted for its picturesque historic center.

 Landsberg am Lech developed where a major historic salt road crossed over the Lech.
 To protect the bridge, Duke Henry the Lion ordered a castle to be built, Castrum Landespurch, incorporating an older settlement and castle named Phetine.
 Soon a greater settlement evolved, which received its town charter as early as the 13th century.

-In 1315, the town burned down, but was rebuilt because of its important location.
-In 1320, Landsberg was permitted to collect salt duties, bringing considerable wealth to the town.
+In 1315, the town burned down, but was rebuilt.
+As of 1320 Landsberg am Lech was permitted to collect salt duties, bringing considerable wealth to the town.
 In 1419, a river tax added a further source of income.

+In 1437 Hans Multscher crafted the Landsberg Virgin and Child as the main figures of an altar.
+Multscher's Wurzach Altar design for the Lnadsberg church has been noted for a new realism and realistic detail.

+Nazi Germany

 The town is noted for its prison where Adolf Hitler was incarcerated in 1924.
 During this incarceration Hitler wrote/dictated his book Mein Kampf together with Rudolf Hess.
 His cell, number 7, became part of the Nazi cult and many followers came to visit it during the German Nazi-period.
 Landsberg am Lech was also known as the town of the Hitler Youth.

-It is the birthplace of the Nobel laureate Erwin Neher.
+In the outskirts of this town existed a concentration camp complex, Kaufering, where over 30,000 victims were imprisoned under inhuman conditions, resulting in the death of around 14,500 of them.

+After World War II it was the location for one of the largest displaced person (DP) camps for Jewish refugees and the place of execution for more than 150 war criminals after 1945.